hoanglee217/HCD-PORTFOLIO/README.md

 - **Responsive Design**: Optimized for all devices, from desktops to smartphones.
 - **Projects Showcase**: A detailed view of my completed projects and contributions.
-- **Contact Section**: An easy way to connect with me for collaborations or inquiries.
+- **Contact Section**: An easy way to congit nect with me for collaborations or inquiries.
 - **Interactive Experience**: Smooth navigation and visually appealing animations.

 ## 🛠️ Technologies Used